blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 The fall of the dwarven empires brought trade to a screeching halt and forced entire cities to be abandoned in favor of productive farmlands.
 The power vacuum became the foundation of the meteoric rise of the human empires.
-With them, a wave of colonization that rippled through every land that could be connected reliably reached by ship or trade caravan.
-Roll a 1d8 for a random lineage.
+With them, a wave of colonization that rippled through every land that could be reliably reached by ship or trade caravan.
+Roll a 1d10 for a random lineage.

 ```
 ################################################################################